By Laura Wallace | November 02, 2017

 • Wear a scarf or leave it at home?

-• Listen to 90’s hip hop or dance hits?
+• Listen to 90’s hip-hop or dance hits?

 • Should I take the highway or the back road?

 These are just a few of the decisions that I made this morning, and within a 20-minute timeframe.
-Multiply that by the 16 hours that we’re awake and you can see how quickly the amount of decisions we make add up.
+Multiply that by the 16 hours that we’re awake and you can see how quickly the number of decisions we make add up.
 Many of the decisions we make are subconscious, they’re small steps that lead us through our day.
 But there are also bigger decisions that impact our lives.

 Think of all the things you say yes to with hesitation in your voice, knowing that you don’t really want to commit but you do for the fear that you’ll let someone down.
 How many of these sound familiar?

 • Joined a board or committee, knowing you don’t have enough time or energy

 • Agreed to go hang out with someone, even if you didn’t really want to